liavaldetaro/3d_dosimeter_DCPT/docs/3DDosimeter.rst

 * Silicone Elastomer - Sylgard 184
 * Curing Agent

-The excact measures of which can be found from the matlab-scrip \textit{lmg026.m} or \textit{lmg.m}. \textit{lmg026.m} has a fixed ratio for all ingredients and uses $0.26\%$ LMG,  $1.5\%$ Chloroform and and $5\%$ Curing Agent, all by weight.
+The excact measures of which can be found from the matlab-scrip *lmg026.m* or *lmg.m*. *lmg026.m* has a fixed ratio for all ingredients and uses 0.26\% LMG,  1.5\% Chloroform and and 5\% Curing Agent, all by weight.

 When starting a castiong project it is a good idea to have a container that is larger than the amount of dosimeter that you need.
-The reason for this will become apparent later. this container should be somewhat transparent to make is easier to see whats going on in it. important: \textbf{SILICONE SHOULD UNDER NO CIRCUMSTANCES BE PREPARED IN REGULAR LAB-BEAKERS.
-USE DISPOSABLE CONTAINERS INSTEAD}.
+The reason for this will become apparent later. this container should be somewhat transparent to make is easier to see whats going on in it. important: **SILICONE SHOULD UNDER NO CIRCUMSTANCES BE PREPARED IN REGULAR LAB-BEAKERS.
+USE DISPOSABLE CONTAINERS INSTEAD**.
 The reason for this is that glass beakers cannot be cleaned proporly for silicone and are essentially ruined.

 Casting in the evenin or at night minimizes light pollution.